aquasecurity/kube-hunter/README.md

 # Kube Hunter
 ---
 Kube Hunter hunts for security weaknesses in Kubernetes clusters.
-The tool was developed to increase awareness and visibility for security issues in Kubernetes environments.
+The tool was developed to increase awareness and visibility for security issues in Kubernetes environments. **You should NOT run Kube Hunter on a Kubernetes cluster you don't own!**

+**Run Kube Hunter** The easiest way to run Kube Hunter is through our web site at https://kubehunter.aquasec.com.
+You can register online to receive a token allowing you to run Kube Hunter as a container, and see the results online.

-We welcome contributions, especially new hunter modules that perform additional tests.
+**Contribute** We welcome contributions, especially new hunter modules that perform additional tests.
 If you would like to develop your own modules please read [Guidelines For Developing Your First Kube Hunter Module](src/README.md).

 ## Hunting

 By default, without any special flags, Kube Hunter will open an interactive session, in which you will be able to select one of its scan options.

-If you want to specify the scan option manually, form the command line. these are your options:
+You can also specify the scan option manually from the command line.
+These are your options:

 To specify a specific cidr to scan, use the `--cidr` option.
 Example:
 `./kube-hunter.py --cidr 192.168.0.0/24`